pingcap/tispark/docs/design/2022-02-28-dsv2-support.md

 ![image alt text](imgs/write.png)

-Original write runs on spark driver, Ir relies heavily on RDD, and it needs TiConext which contains SparkSession and TiSession.
+Original write runs on spark driver, it relies heavily on RDD, and it needs TiConext which contains SparkSession and TiSession.
-In DataSouce API V2, write runs in spark executor, it don't have concepts of RDD or SparkSession.
+In DataSouce API V2, write runs in spark executor, it doesn't have concepts of RDD or SparkSession.
 Data will be processed with every single record rather than the whole RDD.

-So, writing codes needs to be changed a lot:
+So, writing codes need to be changed a lot:
-1. Processing the whole data, like deduplication，pre split region, etc.
+1. Processing the whole data, like deduplication, pre-split region, etc.
 2. Pre-write primary key
 3. Processing the single data
    - transform data